 Q: What virtual environments are supported for the virtual scanner?
 Direct link to this section

-A: See Managed Risk Virtual Scanner Installation for all requirements.
+A: See Managed Risk Scanner Installation and Configuration Guide for all requirements.

 Q: What kind of impact does the scanner have on the network and systems?
 Direct link to this section